 WATCH: Cutest royal baby moments

-Proving you don't need to spend a fortune for a safe and stylish cot bed, the Alex natural wooden cot bed may only cost £125, but it still has impressive features including teething rails, three mattress base positions, and removable side rails to convert it into a toddler bed.
+Proving you don't need to spend a fortune for a safe and stylish cot bed, the Alex white pine cot bed may only cost £125, but it still has impressive features including teething rails, three mattress base positions, and removable side rails to convert it into a toddler bed.